joyce-chen/persona5-negotiation/info.md

 ##### This Project & Credits
 This is a tool/guide to help with negotiations in Persona 5 and Persona 5 Royal.

 The Royal section takes the negotiation information from Persona 5, so there can be discrepancies between the versions.
 If you want to help, contribute, or report mistakes, please use the <a href="https://github.com/joyce-chen/persona5-negotiation/issues/16">open issue on Github for P5 Royal</a>, the <a href="https://github.com/joyce-chen/persona5-negotiation/issues/17">open issue for P5</a>, or the <a href="https://forms.gle/JtH9YUekRKVEkYgc6">Google Form</a>.
-Submitted questions are up-to-date as of **May 31st**.
+Submitted questions are up-to-date as of **June 5th**.

 Thank you to GooberSD/Chompobar for giving me permission to use <a href="https://docs.google.com/document/d/1Fq00lkODNAam7RZoczHU2kFyU3CZvyW59F0PwLnJoz8/">their guide</a> to update this guide.